The Top 5 Safety Tips for Having Kids on a Boat

 Studies have shown that 70 percent of the people who fish today were initially introduced to the sport of fishing by the time that they had reached 12 years of age.

-Don't wait until you get onboard to show them the basics, start out in your living room or garage by exposing them to the types of rods, reels, lures or other terminal tackle that you anticipate using aboard the boat.
-It can also be useful to kick start the adventure with a trip to a local bait and tackle shop to help perk up their interest.
+Don't wait until you get onboard to show them the basics.
+Start out in your living room or garage by exposing them to the types of rods, reels, lures or other terminal tackle that you anticipate using aboard the boat.
+Just please don't use a real hook.

 Alternatively, you can go prepared with a little hand-fishing setup (check price on Amazon) or a whole child-friendly fishing set (check price on Amazon).

-Keep things simple, either begin with basic hook-and-line bait fishing or by trolling lures at various speeds behind your boat.
+Keep things simple.
+Either begin with basic hook-and-line bait fishing or by trolling lures at various speeds behind your boat.
 Repetitively casting and retrieving lures is better left for those who have already developed their fishing skills.

 Water skiing